akumrao/GRID/README.md

-# **The Consumer Supplier Computing Grid:**
+## **The Consumer Supplier Computing Grid:**

-# **1\.
+## **1\.
 Executive Summary**

 The growing demand for high-performance computing (HPC) from AI and complex simulations is currently limited by the high cost and centralization of traditional cloud providers.
-We propose **The Consumer Supplier Computing Grid**—a decentralized platform that pools the idle GPU, TPU, NPU & CPU and capacity of consumer devices globally.
-This model delivers significantly **lower-cost, distributed, and highly flexible compute resources** to businesses while generating a reliable income stream for suppliers.
-Our unique **Resource Exchange Model** provides unprecedented utility and liquidity, positioning the Grid to capture a vital segment of the global cloud computing market and ensure a compelling **Return on Investment (ROI)** for our partners.
+We propose The Consumer Supplier Computing Grid —a decentralized platform that pools the idle CPU, GPU, TPU & NPU and capacity of consumer devices globally.
+This model delivers significantly lower-cost, distributed, and highly flexible compute resources to businesses while generating a reliable income stream for suppliers.
+Our unique Resource Exchange Model provides unprecedented utility and liquidity, positioning the Grid to capture a vital segment of the global cloud computing market and ensure a compelling Return on Investment (ROI) for our partners.

 ---

 ##